cicero78M/PenmasNews/README.md

 Open the project in Android Studio to edit and run on a device or emulator.

-Create a `.env` file in the project root to supply your API keys:
+Create a `.env` file in the project root to supply your API keys.
+These credentials are used when signing in with Google OAuth2 in order to publish approved articles to Blogspot:

 ```
 OPENAI_API_KEY=sk-...